 Per Sörner

 Freelance engineer, musician and reality hacker from the Swedish west coast.
-Currently on an indefinite sabbatical to explore life, the universe and everything.
-I find expedition cycling a good way to practise living in the present, enjoy a "simple" life, see the world, fill up with new impressions and stretch the edge of my comfort zone.
+Currently on an indefinite sabbatical to explore life more fully.
+I find expedition cycling a good way to practice living in the present, enjoy the "simple" downsized life, see the world, fill up with new impressions and stretch the edge of my comfort zone.
 Previous TdA experience: Hong Kong to Bangkok (Bamboo Road premiere 2013), Bali to Alice Springs (Trans-Oceania premiere 2014), Quito to Cusco (SAE 2015), Ulan Bator to Gorno-Altaysk (Silk Route 2016), Freetown to Cape Coast (West Africa en Vélo premiere 2018) and Kashmir to Kathmandu (Trans Himalaya premiere 2019).
+Now preparing for Journey to the East (2024).

 Bernice Aebly